 Bachelor of Science in Social Work

 Students also complete at least 18 elective credit hours.
 Electives in social work and related fields such as anthropology, psychology, sociology, political science, and environmental studies are highly recommended.
-Spalding University offers a variety of 18-credit-hour minors, and students can use elective credits to meet those requirements.
+Spalding University offers a variety of 18-credit-hour minors, and elective credits can be used to meet those requirements.

-The social work curriculum consists of 53 credit hours of coursework, which includes one 3-credit hour social work elective and a two-semester practicum.
+The social work curriculum is comprised of 53 credit hours of coursework, which includes one 3-credit hour social work elective and a two-semester field practicum.
 Students typically complete these courses over four semesters starting in their junior year.

 BSSW Program Admission Requirements

-The BSSW Admissions Committee includes four full-time and/or adjunct undergraduate social work faculty.
-Committee members consider the prospective student’s total profile.
+The BSSW Admissions Committee is comprised of four full-time and/or adjunct undergraduate social work faculty.
+Committee members consider the total profile of a prospective student.
 They review the following materials to inform their decisions: